rohitkishnan/pf9-ui-plugin/README.md

 A server must be provisioned before each one of these tests.
 These tests are very expensive to run (several hours) and designed to be run occasionally.

+## Special Flags

+To enable the develeper plugin use:

+`window.localStorage.setItem('enableDevPlugin', true)`

+To enable the left sidebar nav links to point to the development version use:

+`window.localStorage.disableClarityLinks = true`

 ## Docker

 As of right now, the Docker image is a UI development demo.
 It runs with the